 An L1 visa permits overseas employees of international companies to transfer to a parent, branch, subsidiary or affiliate of the same company in the United States.

-The L1B visa sub-classification is specifically for employees who possess specialised knowledge about a company’s products, services or procedures such that they are integral to the success of that company.
+The L1B visa sub-classification is specifically for employees who possess specialized knowledge about a company’s products, services or procedures such that they are integral to the success of that company.

 L1B visa holders are commonly known as “specialized knowledge” employees.

-As a specialised knowledge intra-company transferee, you will initially be granted an L1B visa for a period of three years.
+As a specialized knowledge intra-company transferee, you will initially be granted an L1B visa for a period of three years.

 Thereafter, and subject to continuing to meet the relevant criteria, you will be eligible to apply for a visa extension in increments of up to two years.
 However, this is subject to a maximum period of five years.